 A survey of 2,000 employees by the Chartered Institute of Personnel and Development (CIPD) revealed that one in ten workers know of someone from their organisation who has either been disciplined or dismissed for inappropriate behaviour at the staff Christmas party.
 Of these, over a quarter (29%) said that the reason for the disciplinary action or dismissal was fighting and one-fifth (19%) said that threatening behaviour was to blame.
 The next most commonly reported reasons for disciplinary action or dismissal were sexual harassment (17%), bullying (12%) and other forms of discrimination (8%), for example on the grounds of disability or religion.
-Almost half (46%) said the reason was for ‘other inappropriate behaviour’, which could include unorthodox use of the office photocopier, extra curricular activity in the stationary cupboard or insulting the boss.
-The most worrying is the harassment issue and this is a real issue and if an incident at the party triggers or is part of a serious harassment claim then you will be vicariously liable and need to take steps to protect yourself as below.
+Almost half (46%) said the reason was for ‘other inappropriate behaviour’, which could include unorthodox use of the office photocopier, extra curricular activity in the stationary cupboard, or insulting the boss.
+The most worrying as far as I am concerned is the harassment issue; this is a real issue and if an incident at the party triggers or is part of a serious harassment claim then you will be vicariously liable and need to take steps to protect yourself as below.
 Another good solution here is to have a party to which partners are invited – this seems to keep things a bit more in control (and many companies have adopted this approach as a consequence).

 So what does this tell us?
 The important point is to find a way of reminding staff that inappropriate behaviour will be dealt with in the same way as it would be during normal work time.
 Ben Willmott from the CIPD said: “People should feel able to relax and let their hair down, however it is a good idea for employers to remind their staff that inappropriate behaviour could land them in serious trouble and even lead to them losing their job in the case of serious misconduct.
 In the current economic environment with people under increasing pressure at work there is an added risk that people will drink too much, let off steam and do something they might regret in the sober light of the next morning.”